Bright Source of High-Dimensional Temporal Entanglement: II. Experimental Setup

 To prevent losses, our discretization strategy \cite{bulla2023} groups $d$ time bins in interleaved \emph{time frames}, thus covering the whole time stream, which constrains the possible time-bin length $\tau$ to fractions of the MZI delay (see Figure \ref{fig:interleaved_TB}).
 Taking into account the interferometer delay and the known jitter of our detection setup, we choose $\tau = \SI{433}{\pico \second}$.
 Strong correlations require maximizing the Franson visibility by aligning for high Mach-Zehnder visibilities ($>95\%$) and precisely matching the delays of Alice's and Bob's MZIs.
 This poses stringent constraints on the alignment: If we assume unit local visibility, the delay mismatch must be below $\approx \SI{10}{\femto \second}$ ($\widehat{=} \ \SI{30}{\micro \meter}$) for a Franson visibility of 99 \%.
-In practice, we typically observe a Franson visibility of 92 \%.
+In practice, we typically observe a Franson visibility of 92 \%, which would correspond to a QBER of roughly 4 \% in the superposition basis.

 Behind the analysis stage, photons are coupled into multi-mode fibers and detected by two APDs per module.
 The detector output pulses are time-stamped by time-tagging modules (TTMs) connected to a GPS-synchronized atomic clock to ensure a common temporal reference frame for both detection modules.
 Finally, the recorded time tags are sorted into coincidence matrices and further processed.

 To maintain stable TSUP correlations despite the sensitivity of Franson interference, we actively phase-lock all MZIs.
 This stabilization consists of two steps: first, Doppler-free absorption spectroscopy locks the wavelength of the pump laser to a hyperfine structure transition in Potassium \cite{Debs2008} to prevent wavelength fluctuations of the SPDC photons.
 Second, the pump beam is sent through both MZIs, where classical Mach-Zehnder interference is monitored by two fast photodiodes.
 Their differential signal feeds back onto the piezo stages where the interferometer mirrors are mounted, forming a loop locking the MZI phases.
 By manipulating the polarization state of the incoming pump beam, we tune the stabilized phases and select the desired correlations.